Macerul/AURAS/README.md

 # AURAS - Data Augmentation Quality Assessment Tool

-AURAS (Augmentation Utility, Risk, and Assessment System) is a comprehensive tool designed to evaluate the quality of synthetic or augmented datasets.
+AURAS (A Unified tool foR assessing the quality of Synthetic data representation) is a comprehensive tool designed to evaluate the quality of synthetic or augmented datasets.
 It provides a suite of metrics to assess Fidelity, Diversity, Privacy, and Utility, ensuring that your data augmentation strategies are effective and safe.

 ## 🚀 Features